 My pet seems fine.
 Why should I have the doctor run blood work ?

 • Looks can be deceiving.
 10% of pets that appear healthy to owners and veterinarians during annual checkups are found to have hidden diseases.

 • Many diseases show few, if any, signs during the initial stages of infection. when signs do become visible, often it is because infection has become serious.

-• Just like with people, your cat’s or dog’s health will change as it ages, and because pets age faster than people, major health changes can happen fast.
+• Just like with people, your cat’s or dog’s health will change as it grows in age, and because pets age faster than people do, major health changes can happen fast.

 • Wellness testing leads to the early detection of disease. with early detection and treatment, your pet has a better chance at a positive prognosis.

 How do I know if my pet is at risk?

 • Pets—especially cats—are great at keeping illnesses hidden from owners and veterinarians. sometimes wellness testing is the only way to know for sure if your pet has an illness.